Growing Haworthia is easy and fun! Know all about the various Types of Haworthia, so you don’t get confused when you plant one!

 4. Haworthia reticulata

 Short and stout leaves of this type of haworthia succulent, grow out in clumps and appear as if they are fused.
-As the leaves are almost transparent, it enhances the beauty of this particular Hawothia.
-You can also see purplish-brown patterns form on the upper surface of the leaves.
+As the leaves are almost transparent, they enhance its beauty further!

 6. Haworthia bayeri

 The spectacular markings on the foliage make it desirable for gardeners.
-It’s somewhat darker in the shade, having a semi-transparent face of the leaf, with longitudinal lines adorning it.
-The rosette stands alone, as it rarely produces offsets.
+It’s somewhat darker in the shade, having a semi-transparent face of the leaf, with longitudinal lines.

 7. Haworthia cooperi picturata